-FurnaceCompare tracks more than 700 series of warm air furnaces.
-Of those sold in 2014, which are most highly rated by homeowners?
+FurnaceCompare tracks nearly 800 series of warm air furnaces.
+Of those sold in 2015, which are most highly rated by homeowners?

 |Frigidaire's FG7TC gas furnace offers two-stage performance with a variable-speed motor designed for precise comfort control and quiet airflow.
 The blower's insulated compartment contributes to the overall quiet performance, while the blower's 30-second delay when switched on make sure that only warm air is coming through your ducts.|

 |The Goodman GMVC95 features a variable-speed motor that the manufacturer says is quiet and efficient.
 The heat exchanger is constructed of aluminized steel, with a stainless steel secondary heat exchanger.
 The furnace is designed for multi-position installation and is compatible with Goodman's ComfortNet communication system.|

 |York says that its LX series of gas furnaces provide high efficiency in a small, 33-inch cabinet.
 Depending on the unit, a modulating burner or a variable speed blower improve the heating comfort.|

 Compare our 2015 ratings to the best furnaces of 2014.